richardolsen/super-reads/README.md

 shored up with a more sophisticated system for checking up-to-dateness, in addition to the possibility of being supplemented with server-side caching with a system such as Redis or Memcached.

+## To Do

+The implementation as it stands covers the basic functionality, but other features would be nice.
+Particularly those involved in interacting users.
+Thus we would like

+    - messaging between users
+    - user recommendations (one user to another)
+    - notifications of recent activity of other users

+Another level of recommendations would be nice, but would require a significantly larger data set and user base, to allow for automated taste-based recommendations.

+The last _big_ desideratum is a feature for searching books, authors, and genres.
+Finding anything now is based on browsing, which is fine for a small amount of data but would be unwieldy with much more.